lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 At the time of writing, several standard and several proprietary attestation technologies are in use.
-This specification thereby tries to be technology agnostic with regards to the transport of the produced signed claims.
+This specification thereby tries to be technology-agnostic with regards to the transport of the produced signed claims.

 This document is concerned only about the transport of an attesttation inside a CSR and makes minimal assumptions about its content or format.